<big>Glossary of Painting Terms</big>(As of July 2003)

 B

-A color mixing station (mixing system) consists of basic colors.
-From these individual...
+Basic colors A color mixing station (mixing system) consists of basic colors.
+These individual...

 Basic color tones can be used to create almost all known colors and their variations.